 The seeds of Grace Missions Mali began in January 2012 when Dr Brandon Pomeroy visited Mali for a medical mission with KC based Medical Missions Foundation.
 It was his first surgical mission and where he met Ibrahima Kodio.
 Ibrahima was one of the interpreters for the group and had traveled hundreds of miles to join them.
 The days were long and busy but one night the two of them had a fateful conversation about life and God.
 This led to Brandon inviting Ibrahima to visit the US that summer.

 It's been an amazing journey with a singular purpose: to help provide a Bible-based education to the children of Koro and surrounding communities.
+From the humble beginning with 17 students, Grace School has grown to over 600 students in grades K-9, and has acquired several plots of land, constructed multiple school buildings including classrooms for Grace High School for grades 10-12 which will open soon.

 Brandon's book Grace upon Grace, available from Amazon, has more details of the formation of the project.

 It's been an amazing journey with a singular purpose: to help provide a Bible-based education to the children of Koro and surrounding communities.
+From the humble beginning with 17 students, Grace School has grown to over 600 students in grades K-9, and has acquired several plots of land, constructed multiple school buildings including classrooms for Grace High School for grades 10-12 which will open soon.

 Brandon's book Grace upon Grace, available from Amazon, has more details of the formation of the project.